 Ticket School can help you retrieve your login information if you have lost or forgotten it.
 Simply click on the “I forgot my login” button on the login page.
 You will then be prompted to enter your email address to request a reminder email containing your information.
-If you do not receive this email, did not provide an email, or are having any other difficulty please contact us at 1-800-558-9887 Monday-Friday, between the hours of 9:00 AM – 5:00 PM EST so that we can assist you by phone.
+If you do not receive this email, did not provide an email, or are having any other difficulty please contact us at 1-800-558-9887 Monday-Friday (excluding holidays), between the hours of 9:00 AM – 5:00 PM CST so that we can assist you by phone.

 What if I’m having trouble with the course and need to speak to a live person?